SnickerdoodleLabs/Web3-Glossary/COMMON.md

 Any cryptocurrency that isn’t Bitcoin or Ether, the two largest and most influential in the industry.
 Popular altcoins include Polygon, Solana, Ripple and our own forthcoming Doodle Tokens.

+## Anti-Money Laundering (AML)

+Anti-money laundering laws, regulations, and policies are intended to prevent criminal individuals, organizations and enterprises from shielding illegally obtained funds from scrutiny or disguising them as legitimate legal income.
+AML rules require that businesses actively take part in preventing and combating money laundering, terrorism financing, and other financial crimes.

 ## Cold Storage

 The use of an offline piece of hardware to store passwords to online wallets.
 Written notes can also be considered a form of cold storage.